 - It is fine to be around close contacts like household members, friends, and caregivers.
 However, do not allow anyone to come into contact with your urine.

-- You may need a TB (tuberculosis) test before starting this medicine.
+- You may need a TB (tuberculosis) test before starting BCG (intravesical).

 - This medicine may affect certain lab tests.
-Be sure your doctor and lab workers know you use BCG.
+Be sure your doctor and lab workers know you use BCG (intravesical).

 How is this medicine (BCG) best taken?